ninenines/cowboy/guide/ws_handlers.md

 ```

 Cowboy will then switch the protocol and call `websocket_init`,
-followed by zero or more calls to `websocket_data` and
+followed by zero or more calls to `websocket_handle` and
 `websocket_info`.
 Then, when the connection is shutting down,
 `websocket_terminate` will be called.